farindk/ffmpeg/README.md

 2. **fieldshift** - Horizontally shift fields of interlaced images against each other (useful e.g. for VHS video recovery).
 3. **libde265** - Integration of libde265 HEVC video decoder.

-Some branches are merged together into the master branch, _but not all of them_.

 Documentation